Bounded-confidence opinion models with random-time interactions: Single-process BCMs

 \subsection{Random-time interactions}

-Consider an unweighted and directed network $G = (V, E)$, where $V = \{1,2,\ldots,N\}$ is the set of nodes (i.e., agents) and $E = \{e_{ij}\}$ is the set of edges (i.e., social ties between agents).
-The edge $e_{ij}$ is directed from agent $j$ to agent $i$.
+Consider an unweighted and directed network (i.e., graph) $G = (V, E)$, where $V = \{1,2,\ldots,N\}$ is the set of nodes (i.e., agents) and $E = \{e_{ij}\}$ is the set of edges (i.e., social ties between agents).
+The directed edge $e_{ij}$ starts at agent $j$ and ends at agent $i$.
 Each agent $i$ has a scalar continuous-valued opinion $x_i(t)$.
 When $e_{ij} = 1$, agent $j$ can potentially influence agent $i$'s opinion.
-In a classical BCM~\cite{bernardo2024,deffuant2000mixing,hegselmann2002opinion}, time is deterministic and takes discrete values, with social interactions and opinion updates occurring at intervals of and $\Delta t$.
+In a classical BCM~\cite{bernardo2024,deffuant2000mixing,hegselmann2002opinion}, time is deterministic and takes discrete values, with social interactions and opinion updates occurring in intervals of duration $\Delta t$.
 For convenience, researchers often set $\Delta t = 1$.

 Let $R(t)$ be a renewal process, which is a stochastic process that models a sequence of events that occur randomly in time \cite{feller-renewal}.
-Let $\mathcal{T} = \left\{t_0,t_1,t_2,\ldots\right\}$ be the sequence of event times from the renewal process $R(t)$.
+Let $\mathcal{T} = \left\{t_0,t_1,t_2,\ldots\right\}$ be the sequence of event times in the renewal process $R(t)$.
 We set $t_0 = 0$ as the starting time of the renewal process.
-The time increments (i.e., ``interevent times") $t_{k + 1} - t_k$ are independent and identically distributed (IID) random variables that satisfy a waiting-time distribution (WTD) $\psi(t)$.
-In this section, we suppose that a single renewal process determines the interaction times.
+The time increments (i.e., \textit{interevent times}) $t_{k + 1} - t_k$ constitute a sequence of independent and identically distributed (IID) random variables with finite expected values.
+Because $t_{k + 1} > t_k$ for all $k$, the time increments are positive.
+Let $\psi(t)$ denote the probability density function (PDF) of the IID random variables $t_{k + 1} - t_k$.
+It is common to refer to this PDF as an \emph{interevent-time distribution}~\cite{hoffmann2012generalized,speidel2015}.
+In this section, we suppose that a single renewal process determines the interaction times between the agents in a network.